 We have listed the most convenient way and some alternative forms.
 Bare in mind that this part of the country is quite rural and public transport is not so frequent.

-There are 2 alternative ways from driving to get to Slieve League: bus, or plane.
+There are 2 alternative ways other than driving to get to Slieve League: bus, or plane.

 Bus: The 30 and x30 bus from Busáras will take you as far as Donegal Abbey Hotel.
 From there the 490 will bring you to Carrick where a taxi can take you to the cliffs.
 This is a long journey through the beautiful midlands and country side of Ireland.
 Total costs for this journey: approx. €45.